Murdervan/EasyInstaller/README.md

 The selected applications will be downloaded to your Downloads folder.

-Run the downloaded installers manually to complete installation.
+Run the downloaded installers manually to complete the installation.

 Supported Applications